VadlamudiVarshitaa/customer-chrun-prediction/README.md

 # How to Use the Code

 To use the code in this repository, follow these steps:
 .
-Clone the repository to your local machine
+Clone the repository to your local machine.
 .
-Navigate to the cloned repository
+Navigate to the cloned repository.
 .
 Ensure you have the required Python libraries installed.
-You can install the necessary dependencies using .
-Open the Jupyter Notebook
+You can install the necessary dependencies using.
+.
+Open the Jupyter Notebook.
 .
 Follow the instructions in the customer_churn.ipynb notebook to load the dataset (telecom_customer_churn.csv), preprocess the data, and build the predictive model.

 # Key Features